sergioferreiira/Desafios/README.md

 - Expand my problem-solving abilities.
 - Learning new algorithms and data structures.
 - Explore different ways to solve a problem.
-- Challenge myself and have fun!
+- To challenge myself and have fun!